 • Service, location, or industry pages that are too thin to build trust or support a decision

-The fix is not always bigger traffic numbers.
-Better leads usually come from working with a digital marketing company in San Diego, CA, that can make the path from search to page to action easier to follow.
+The fix is not always to chase more traffic.
+Better leads usually come from working with a digital marketing company in San Diego, CA, that can tighten the path from the search to the page to the action you want users to take.

 Why Stronger Messaging Matters Before More Campaigns